MangoManGeek/Chinese-Poem-Generation/README.md

 # Planning-based Poetry Generation

-A classical Chinese quatrain generator based on the RNN encoder-decoder framework.
+A classical Chinese quatrain generator based on the Transformer framework.

-Here I tried to implement the planning-based architecture purposed in [Wang et al. 2016](https://arxiv.org/abs/1610.09889), whereas technical details might be different from the original paper.
+Here we tried to implement the planning-based architecture purposed in [Wang et al. 2016](https://arxiv.org/abs/1610.09889), whereas technical details might be different from the original paper.
-My purpose of making this was not to refine the neural network model and give better results by myself.
+#My purpose of making this was not to refine the neural network model and give better results by myself.
-Rather, I wish to <b>provide a simple framework as said in the paper along with convenient data processing toolkits</b> for all those who want to experiment their ideas on this interesting task.
+#Rather, I wish to <b>provide a simple framework as said in the paper along with
+#convenient data processing toolkits</b> for all those who want to experiment their
+#ideas on this interesting task.

-By Jun 2018, this project has been refactored into Python3 using TensorFlow 1.8.
+#By Jun 2018, this project has been refactored into Python3 using TensorFlow 1.8.

 ## Code Organization